Chris Horn (computer scientist)

 Christopher J. Horn is an Irish academic and businessperson, co-founder and CEO of Ireland's first NASDAQ-listed company, IONA Technologies, once one of the world's top ten software-only companies by revenue.
 He also led fundraising for, and became founding chairperson of, Dublin's Science Gallery, and later its international spinoff projects.
 Horn, an electronics engineer and holder of a PhD in computer science, has also written extensively on technology and business innovation, and on privacy, including for The Irish Times.
 A former president of Engineers Ireland, and later made a Fellow of that body, he was awarded an honorary doctorate by Trinity College Dublin, and a Gold Medal of the Royal Dublin Society.
 He has been chairperson or member of multiple commercial and voluntary boards, including those of Trinity College Dublin and Science Foundation Ireland.

 Early life and education

 Christopher J. Horn was born in the UK and his family moved to Bray, County Wicklow when he was very young.
 He grew up in Blackrock, Dublin, attending the local Newpark Comprehensive School.
 His first job was as an attendant at the Butlin's Mosney holiday camp north of Dublin.

-He took his first degrees in Trinity College Dublin (TCD), graduating with BA and BAI (Engineering) in 1978, with a specialism in electronic engineering.
+He took his first degrees in Trinity College Dublin (TCD), becoming a scholar in 1976 and graduating with BA and BAI (Engineering) in 1978, with a specialism in electronic engineering.
 He continued study at Trinity, completing a PhD in Computing and Control Science and Technology in 1983, the thesis for which, entitled Dada - the language and its implementation, was published in 1984.